pietgeursen/conways_c/pointers.md

 ## Getting used to wrestling the compiler

 It's **totally normal** to spend a lot of time just trying to get your code to compile.
 You're not dumb.
-Especially at the beginning.
-When I'm learning a new compiled language (I'm learning Rust at the moment) I spend **a lot** of time just trying to get it to compile.
+When I'm learning a new compiled language (I'm learning Rust at the moment) I spend **a lot** of time (maybe >50% of my time) just trying to get it to compile.
 This can feel demoralising.
 Kindly ask your inner critic for a break and see it as valuable learning.